Professional Narrative

 US 10,122,439

-Pre-allocating Network Resources for Hub-to-Remote terminal communications
+Pre-allocating Network Resources for Hub-to-Remote Terminal Communications

 US 9,923,761

-Diverse Network Paths with Site Hardware Redundancy
+Diverse Network Paths with Site Hardware Redundancy for Improved Availability

 Architectural Observability & AI

-Richard directs the development of the satellite telemetry pipelines and deployment modeling required for network autonomy.
-He engineered the foundational Splunk environments and reporting structures specifically for Verizon’s initial LEO broadband integrations.
-He is currently mentoring teams on the integration of AI-driven predictive maintenance and capacity optimization, shifting the satellite broadband stack from reactive to anticipatory management.
+Richard directs the development of satellite telemetry pipelines and deployment modeling required for network autonomy.
+He engineered the foundational Splunk environments and reporting structures specifically for Verizon's initial LEO broadband integrations, establishing the observability baseline for an entirely new class of network infrastructure.

 Technical Core & Leadership Impact